 On the dinner table of a Chinese family, it’s quite important to serve food that is nutritious, balanced with veggies and grains, bursting with flavor, and beautiful to the eyes.
 Cashew chicken is no doubt a winner by these metrics.

 The chicken breast is briefly marinated, resulting in juicy, tender bites that are very flavorful.
 The sauce is made from rich oyster sauce, a touch of vinegar, some soy sauce, some sugar, and tons of aromatics, which combine to make the sauce very fragrant, gingery, and garlicky.
-Then you finish up the dish with colorful peppers and nutty cashews.
+Then you finish up the dish with colorful pepper and nutty cashews.
 Scoop a spoonful with some hot steamed rice.
 Oh my, it’s like an amusement park in your mouth!

-2. What cut of chicken to use
+What cut of chicken to use

-3. Marinating
+Marinating ingredients

-4. The sauce
+The sauce

 I believe you should always use high-quality oyster sauce (such as LKK oyster sauce) in this dish instead of hoisin sauce, to create a richer taste.
-If you cannot find oyster sauce, a good hoisin sauce (such as LKK hoisin sauce) will be the next best choice.

 Make sure you have all the ingredients ready near your stove.
 Chinese stir fry is a very fast-moving process.
 Once you heat up the pan, the cooking won’t take more than 4 to 5 minutes.
 So it’s very important that you’ve got everything ready to go and that you’ve read through the recipe.